openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/21_TS_compatibility.rst

 ******************************

 |TS| allows overriding class type version of the primitive type into a pure
-primitive type. |LANG| does not allow such overiding.
+primitive type. |LANG| does not allow such overriding.

 These situation is illustrated by the example below: